Free data at spacelike $\mathscr{I}$ and characterization of Kerr-de Sitter in all dimensions: Initial data and the Weyl tensor

-Notice that for $n \geq 4$, Theorem \ref{theoFG} does not mention Poincaré metrics, because $\tilg$ fails to be smooth at $\scri$.
-Forcing the metric to satisfy the Einstein equations to infinite order at $\scri$ with $n$ even forces the appearance of the logarithmic terms whenever the obstruction tensor is non-zero.
-In order to distinguish this case from the Poincaré metrics, which are smooth by definition (see above), the metrics of Theorem \ref{theoFG} are called Feffeman-Graham-Poincaré (FGP) in this paper.
+The appearance of the logarithmic terms (whenever the obstruction tensor is non-zero) is a consequence of forcing the metric to satisfy the Einstein equations to infinite order at $\scri$ with $n$ even.
+These terms spoil smoothness.
+Thus, in order to distinguish this case from the Poincaré metrics, which are smooth by Definition \ref{defpoincare}, metrics satisfying the Einstein equations with non-zero cosmological constant to infinite order at $\scri$ are called {\bf Feffeman-Graham-Poincaré (FGP)} in this paper.
 Obviously, whenever $n$ is odd or $n$ is even and $\obs =0$, a FGP metric is Poincaré.

-The proof of Theorem \ref{theoFG} relies on the fact that for both $n$ odd and even cases, the Einstein equations at $\scri$ yield recursive relations which allow to calculate all the coefficients in the expansions in terms of $\gamma$ and $g_{(n)}$.
-In turns out that the recursive relations give each coefficient of order $r \neq n$, as a function of previous terms and tangential derivatives up to order $r-2$.
-For this reason the expansions \eqref{eqFGexpoddsec} and \eqref{eqFGexpevsec} are both even up to order $n$ and the terms $g_{(r)}$ for $r<n$ are uniquely generated by $\gamma$.
-The $n$-th order coefficient is independent of $\gamma$, except for its trace and divergence, which depends on $\gamma$
+For FGP metrics, the coefficients of the FG expansions are generated by recursive relations obtained from the Einstein equations at $\scri$ as follows.
+One must first prescribe the zero-th order coefficient $g_{(0)}$, which in turn determines the boundary metric $g_{(0)} = \gamma$.
+Then, the recursive relations give each coefficient of order $s \neq n$, as a function of previous terms and tangential derivatives up to order $s-2$.
+As a consequence, the expansions \eqref{eqFGexpoddsec} and \eqref{eqFGexpevsec} are both even up to order strictly lower than $n$ and the terms $g_{(s)}$ for $s<n$ are uniquely generated by $\gamma$.
+Explicit expressions for the first terms $g_{(s)}$ as well as for the obstruction tensor up to dimension $n=6$ are obtained in \cite{deHaro} (the complexity of the respective expressions increases rapidly with $s$ and with the dimension).
+The $n$-th order coefficient is independent of $\gamma$, except for its trace and divergence,